 Industrial Building Types Explained

 Industrial buildings are mainly divided into three main categories – manufacturing, storage & distribution, and flexible space.
 Each of these industrial building types has individual characteristics and serves different purposes, depending on its space and available resources.
-Let’s examine these three building categories and their subcategories one by one:
+Let’s examine these three industrial building categories and their subcategories one by one:

 A. Manufacturing Buildings